SoftwareImpacts/SIMPAC-2023-33/README.md

 ### Note on Output Analysis
-The field data are written to csv files.
+The field data are written in csv format to one file per MPI process, the ending of which (after an underscore) corresponds to the process number, as described above.
+This is not an elegant solution, but the best portable way that also works fast.
 A `SimResults` folder is created in the chosen output directory if it does not exist and a folder named after the starting timestep of the simulation is created where the csv files are written into.
 The timestep filename is given in the form `yy-mm-dd_hh-MM-ss`.
 There are six columns, corresponding to the six components of the electromagnetic field: $`E_x`$, $`E_y`$, $`E_z`$, $`B_x`$, $`B_y`$, $`B_z`$.
 Each row corresponds to one lattice point.
-Every process writes to its own csv file, the ending of which (after an underscore) corresponds to the process number, as described above.
-This is not an elegant solution, but the best portable way that also works fast.
-On the other hand, it requires some postprocessing to read-in the files in order.
+Postprocessing is required to read-in the files in order.
 A Python [module](examples/get_field_data.py) taking care of this is provided.
 The process numbers first align along dimension 1 until the number of patches is that direction is reached, then continue on dimension two and finally fill dimension 3.
 For example, for a 3D simulation on 4x4x4=64 cores, the field data is divided over the patches as follows: